Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 author_profile: true
 ---

 Focusing on public opinion, my research aims to contribute to a more liberal and democratic society, such that citizens within and across countries—despite their social, economic, and political divides—can peacefully coexist.
-Motivated by this objective, my research agenda centers around the following questions that lie at the heart of liberal democracy:
+Motivated by this objective, my research agenda centers around the following questions:

 -   Under what conditions does the public resist autocracy and defend democracy?
 -   Under what conditions does the public abandon outgroup prejudice and endorse liberal policy?